simonhaenisch/md-to-pdf/readme.md

 npm i -g
 ```

-After that `md-to-pdf` (or alias `md2pdf`) is globally available from anywhere in your command line/terminal.
+After that the command `md-to-pdf` (or alias `md2pdf`) is globally available from anywhere in your command line/terminal.

 ## Usage